Erisfiregamer1/Figura/README.md

 Easy Creation
   - Models are simply blockbench projects.
 They work 1:1 with Blockbench, enabling easy comparison and creation.
-Animations/Particles are not yet supported.
+Particles are not yet supported.
   - Texture mapping with Models/OBJ Models match exactly as you'd expect.
 There's no difficult setup.
 If your texture maps correctly in Blockbench or whatever software you use for OBJ files, it will match in-game.
   - **All files hotswap once initially loaded, enabling extremely fast iteration time.** In layman's terms: Once you load an avatar from local files, any changes to those local files will show in-game immedaitely, without even re-starting the game.
 However, other people will NOT see your new until you press the upload button.
 Once you've pressed it, it takes 10~ seconds for the model to update for them.